 What You Need to Know

 You may sign the attached form for a Living Will (Directive to Physicians and Family or Surrogates) if you are at least 18 years old, of sound mind, and acting on your own free will.
-The directive instructs your doctor not to use life support to extend the natural process of dying.
-This directive will take effect only when you are in the terminal phase of an illness.
+The Living Will helps you communicate your wishes about your medical care.
+The Living Will takes effect only when you are in the terminal phase of illness or injury.
 Parents may complete a Living Will for their child under 18 years of age.

-If you sign a Living Will, talk about it with your doctor, and ask that a copy be made part of your medical record.
+If you sign a Living Will, talk about the directive with your doctor and ask that a copy be made part of your medical record.

 Written or oral directives must be witnessed by two individuals.
 A notary is not necessary.
 The following persons may not be witnesses: